 The University must take all necessary affirmative steps to assure that minority businesses, women’s business enterprises, and labor surplus area firms are used when possible.
 Affirmative steps must include:

 No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.
-Such a conflict of interest would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.
+Such a conflict of interest would arise when the employee, officer, or agent, any member of their immediate family, their partner, or an organization which employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.
 The officers, employees, and agents of the University must neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts.

 The University must perform a cost or price analysis in connection with every procurement action in excess of the Federal Simplified Acquisition Threshold ($250,000) including all contract modifications.
 The method and degree of analysis is dependent on the facts surrounding the particular procurement situation, but as a starting point, the University must make independent estimates before receiving bids or proposals.
 This information should be communicated to Purchasing Services by way of the External Requisition process.